Grants

 Non-Resident Grant

-These grants are available to out-of-state (excluding Minnesota) students enrolled full-time who demonstrate need.
+These grants are available to Non-Resident students (excluding Minnesota Reciprocity, Return to Wisconsin, and Midwest Tuition Rate) enrolled full-time and demonstrating financial need.
 Continuing students must have a cumulative grade point average of 2.00 or better.
-These awards cover part of non-resident tuition expenses.
+These awards cover part of non-resident tuition charges.
+If non-resident tuition is not assessed for the term of an award or if these charges are covered by another type of non-resident remission, the Non-Resident Grant will not apply for that award period.
 Students must complete the Free Application for Federal Student Aid (FAFSA) by the priority date to be considered for this grant as there are limited funds available.

 Talent Incentive Program Grant (TIP)

 The Talent Incentive Program Grant is administered by the Department of Public Instruction's Wisconsin Educational Opportunity Program.
 The purpose of TIP is to provide supplemental grant awards to extremely needy students from disadvantaged backgrounds.
 Students must be nominated for this grant as a freshman.
-In order to receive the award in future terms, students must remain continuously enrolled at at least half time status.
+In order to receive the award in future terms, students must remain continuously enrolled at half-time status at a minimum.
 Awards are limited to 10 semesters.
 Visit the WEOP website for application information.

 Tuition Assistance Grant (TAG)

-This grant is awarded to Wisconsin residents who do not receive a Wisconsin Higher Education Grant.
+This grant is awarded to Wisconsin residents.
 Students must have an unmet financial need to qualify for this grant and must be enrolled at least half time.
-Eligibility is also based on availability of funds which is limited.
+In most years, TAG is awarded to those who fall outside of Wisconsin Grant eligibility.
+Awards are tied to the availability of funds which is limited.

 Wisconsin Grant for Study Abroad